Recruitment of Staff and Trainers

 - Industry /Professional Recognition.
 As a statutorily defined religious institution, any prospective employee must meet specific denominational requirements before they can be employed by the College.
 Candidates must be recognised by the Assemblies of God fellowship (or other acceptable Pentecostal /Christian ministries) for their gifting and calling.

-- Appointments are processed by the College Finance & Administration Manager as per Hillsong Church procedure
+- Appointments are processed by the People & Development Team as per Hillsong Church procedure

 - Each newly appointed staff member receives a job description signed by the employee and assigned supervisor.